sioutisc/indicator-internode/README.md

 Running the application
 =======================

-open a terminal and run the following command
+Just open a terminal and run the following command

 > indicator-internode

+NOTE: You can also run the application without installing it, simply execute the "indicator-internode" command from within the "src" directory.

 Running on startup
 ==================